Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Introduction

-\systemname~is implemented atop mllm~\cite{work:mllm}, an open-source mobile LLM inference framework with NPU offloading support.
-We conduct extensive experiments on three devices (Redmi K60 Pro, Redmi K70 Pro and OnePlus 13), four datasets (summarization, RAG-based question answering, UI automation and auto-reply~\cite{dataset:mt_bench, dataset:ui, dataset:lamp}), and three LLMs (Qwen2.5-1.5B-Instruct, Qwen2.5-0.5B-Instruct, LLaMA3.2-3B-Instruct \cite{qwen25, llama3}).
-Results show that \systemname~achieves 1.06--3.81$\times$ end-to-end speedup over the vanilla framework and 1.09--2.53$\times$ over frameworks integrated with existing SD algorithms.
-In terms of energy efficiency, \systemname~reduces consumption by 1.11--4.18$\times$ and 1.07--4.71$\times$, respectively.
-Overhead analysis, latency breakdown, and ablation studies further validate the effectiveness of our proposed techniques.
+\textbf{Evaluation} We implement \systemname~on top of \texttt{mllm}~\cite{work:mllm}, an open-source mobile LLM inference system with NPU support, and evaluate it across three smartphones (Redmi K60 Pro, Redmi K70 Pro, OnePlus 13), four datasets (summarization, QA, UI automation, auto-reply), and three models (Qwen2.5-1.5B, Qwen2.5-0.5B, LLaMA3.2-3B).
+Results show that \systemname~effectively eliminates graph switching costs and transforms 70.5\% wasted and underutilized NPU computation into valid ones. \systemname~achieves 1.06--3.81$\times$ end-to-end speedup and 1.11--4.18$\times$ energy reduction compared to the vanilla system, while outperforming existing speculative decoding integrations by up to 2.53$\times$ in latency and 4.71$\times$ in energy.
+Our contributions are summarized as follows: